Bill Carmody

 BET YOUR BUSINESS LITIGATION

 Whether representing plaintiffs or defendants, Bill puts his money where his mouth is by betting on his ability to win for his clients.
-A pioneer in structuring success-based fee deals, he aligns his interests with those of his clients by making his fees dependent on the success he earns – and not on hours billed.
+A pioneer in structuring success-based fee deals, he aligns his interests with those of his clients by making his fees dependent on the results he gets – and not on hours billed.
 Click for press coverage.
 It’s a creative approach to billing in a profession that doesn’t often stray outside the box.

 “Clients call on Bill for big high-stakes matters.
 He’s the real deal.”